adetokunbo/challengehub.app/_posts/en/2019-08-10-two-key-elements-for-effective-cbal.md

 After graduation, when the teacher is no-longer there, students find it harder to be innovative.
 It's difficult to study without external deadlines, to be motivated to study new things and to manage time appropriately.

-#### Challenge based active learning
+#### Challenge-based active learning
-The thought process in a challenge based active learning course is very different.
+The thought process in a challenge-based active learning course is very different.
 Typically, new challenges are released each week, and it is made clear to the students that getting something wrong is fine.
 In fact, they should come to the class with questions.
 Also, not completing all the challenges for a given week is fine.